Trans in Afghanistan: A mortal danger under the Taliban | DW | 02.10.2021

 "I literally feel like a bird whose wings are open and just need to fly," Khalid says in a voice message, describing his feelings at that moment.

-Danish would like to go to the US.
+Danish would like to go to the United States.
 His dream is to be a musician.
-"I want to be a rockstar.
-I would love to have a rock concert in the middle of New York City one day and chat with the crowd and sing."
+"I want to be a rock star.
+I would love to have a rock concert in the middle of New York City one day and chat with the crowd and sing," he says.

 Khalid would like to go to Canada.
 Gay acquaintances told him that the LGBTQ community there was treated with respect and that everyone could live in dignity.

-Khalid has already fulfilled himself a small wish.
-He painted his fingernails.
-Yellow, orange, pink, and blue.
+Khalid has already fulfilled a small wish: he painted his fingernails in yellow, orange, pink and blue.
 Nail polish makes him happy.
 Now, after a long time, he dares to wear it again.
 When he saw the colorful bottles in a shop in Islamabad, he got them right away.
 "I could not stop myself when I saw those."

 This article has been translated from German.